-|Raspberries are ripening all throughout the valley and that means in my spare time, I am only in one place.
-The berry patch.
-I have loved the sun kissed berries bursting over my tongue, the sweet yet tangy flavors bursting in my mouth.
-Yummy!
 I have even taken to listening to audio books while out there so as to extend my time plucking berries from their thorny branches.
 My glee at the mound of small red berries is dampened by one thing.
 Those dratted thorns.
 They are absolutely catastrophic to my hands and cuticles.
-My hands are covers in minute scratches, making small tags that catch on everything!
-I have been using a jar of our Head to Toe cream and that has done wonders but my cuticles are still looking horrid.
-Come join me today for a cuticle jelly that will aid even a gardener’s shredded hands!
+My hands are covered in minute scratches, making small tags that catch on everything!
+I have been using a jar of our Head to Toe cream, and that has done wonders, but my cuticles are still horrid.
+Come join me today for a cuticle jelly that will aid even a berry picker’s shredded hands!

 I also added Lanolin.
 Lanolin is great at creating barriers for moisture.
 This means it prevents the water from evaporating, allowing your skin to remain moisturized and soft.
 One of my favorite things about lanolin is that a very small amount goes a long way.
 Yay for lanolin!

-Next I added Golden Jojoba into my formulation.
+Next, I added Golden Jojoba into my formulation.
 Jojoba Oil is actually a liquid wax.
 Its chemical structure makes it very similar to oils that are naturally occurring in the skin.
 This is why so many people say Jojoba Oil feels “natural” to them.

 Finally, I added Squalane.
-It is very similar to the substance Squalene, which is a natural lubricant and moisturizer found in the skin.
-Squalane is derived from olives making it vegan!
-You will love Squalane because it really adds pizazz to your finished product.
+It is very similar to the substance squalene, which is a natural lubricant and moisturizer found in the skin.
+Squalane is derived from olives, making it vegan!
+You will love Squalane, because it really adds pizazz to your finished product.

 Difficulty Rating: EASY